Type 5 15 cm AA gun: Design

-Combat record
+Combat service

-Coming into service at the end of the war, the two Type 5s completed were retained on the home islands as part of the bolstering of Japan's defenses against Allied air raids and against the perceived threat of Allied invasion.
-These two guns were deployed to Kugayama, Suginami ward in the outskirts of Tokyo.
+Coming into service at the end of the war, the two Type 5s completed were retained on the home islands as part of the bolstering of Japan's defenses against Allied air raids and against the perceived threat of expected Allied invasion.
+The two guns were deployed to Kugayama, Suginami ward in the outskirts of Tokyo.
 In a single engagement on 1 August 1945, they brought down two B-29 Superfortress bombers.
 American bombing raids, however, avoided Kugayama after the incident and as a result the guns had no subsequent chance to fire.

 Effectiveness

 A postwar American report evaluated the effectiveness of Japanese anti-aircraft fire.
 The report demonstrated that the Type 5 15 cm AA gun was more than five times more effective than the Type 3 12 cm AA gun, and that the engagement envelope was considerably larger.

 The guns were deployed with a dedicated Type 2 electronic fire control system, with an above ground optical tracker and a targeting computer installed in a nearby bunker, this was linked electronically to the gun's fire control director, allowing precise target tracking.